mv-lab/Squanchy-PL/README.md

 ## Getting Started

 Here is Fibonacci demo program written in Haskell and Squanchy.
-You can see code example in the [example](example.md).
+You can see more code example in [example](example.md).

 ```haskell